tomas-ravalli/dynamic-pricing-engine/README.md

 ### 2. **Modeling & Feature Engineering**

-The modeling strategy follows a two-stage process: first **predict**, then **optimize**.
+The modeling strategy followed a two-stage process: first **predict**, then **optimize**.
 The system first forecasts demand with high accuracy and then uses that forecast within a Decision Engine to find the optimal price.

 <details>
 <summary><b>Click to see the full modeling approach</b></summary>